Who else finds themselves losing bookmarks around the house? I may have a solution… simply use up old greetings cards and fabric!

 One of the things I like most about the run-up to Christmas is the slow trickle of Christmas cards.

-This Christmas, the earliest one to arrive through the letterbox came in mid-November.
-And our last was a straggler arrived just last week, almost a week after the decorations came down!
+Last Christmas, the earliest one to arrive through the letterbox came in mid-November.
+And our last straggler arrived almost a week after the decorations came down!

-The problem we always have, year after year, is what do you do with greetings cards after the event?
+The problem we always have, year after year, is what to do with greetings cards after the event.

 Obviously, you’ve got the option to recycle them, but it seems a waste sometimes.
 My mum always used to use this year’s cards to make next-year’s gift tags, which is a thrifty solution to two problems, but ultimately still leads to the recycling bin.

-So I got to wondering – was there anything else can I do with this year’s cards?
+So I got to wondering – was there anything else can I do with the cards?

 Luckily, I found the perfect project!

 These fun fabric-covered bookmarks are incredibly easy to make, and also provide an ideal way to use up awkward fabric offcuts, and leftover packaging.
-And they’re so straightforward to make!
+They’re so straightforward to make – and would make handy gifts!

 - Stiff but thin cardboard; (I used part of cardboard-backed envelope, but you could use a cereal box or even another piece of Christmas card!)